mdn/browser-compat-data/schemas/compat-data-schema.md

 The `<code>` and `<a>` HTML elements can be used.

 ### Status information
-The status property informs about stability of the feature.
+The status property contains information about stability of the feature.
 It is an optional object named `status` and has three mandatory properties:
 * `experimental`: a `boolean` value that indicates this functionality is intended to be an addition to the Web platform.
 Some features are added to conduct tests.
 Set to `false`, it means the functionality is mature, and no